ethereum/EIPs/EIPS/eip-1.md

 ### EIP Process

-The following is the standardization process for all EIPs in all Tracks:
+The following is the standardization process for all EIPs in all tracks:

 ![EIP Status Diagram](../assets/eip-1/EIP-process.png)